Count of Immigrant Children and Youth, 2019

 Completing the Count

 Public school districts and Charter Schools report their data through the Student Information Repository System (SIRS).
 Contact your district data coordinator for additional information on SIRS.
+Public LEA counts of immigrant students will be those enrolled in the LEA at the time of the final data pull in June 2020.

 Nonpublic schools report their data to the public school district in which they are located, and the public district then reports the data through the Basic Educational Data System (BEDS) Institutional Master File (IMF) District Form.
 Additional information on the BEDS IMF can be found on the Information Reporting Services (IRS) website.
+Counts of immigrant students enrolled in nonpublic schools will be as of BEDS day.

 For immigrant students attending non-public schools, public school districts must maintain on file a list of the immigrant students counted, dates of arrival, the nonpublic school in which they are enrolled, and copies of the letter to each of the nonpublic schools in its jurisdiction regarding the count.